-Do your developer candidates have what it takes to become your next superstar programmer?
+Save our infographic and use it to determine whether your developer candidates have what it takes to become your next superstar programmer.

 New hires should contribute to and strengthen existing teams.
 Being approachable, helpful and available are key skills that mark out a good team player.

 Even the most technically skilled developer must be able to patiently, concisely and simply explain technical concepts to non-techies – whether that’s colleagues or clients.
 An easy way to test a developer’s tech knowledge is to ask them to explain a technical concept.
 Use our tech alphabet if you’re not sure what a tech term means!

 So much code, so little time!
 When multiple projects with conflicting time delays and pressures are on the horizon, time management & organisation becomes critical.
 Don’t wait until half way through an important project to find out a developer has no time management skills…